diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 but only in general as a motivation for this work, as per @rq-causes-consequences[].

 == Structure of the Thesis

+// TODO: to be written at the end

 #text(fill: red, lorem(50))